 The consequences of climate change include increasing sea levels, increases in intensity or the frequency of some extreme weather events, and warming temperatures and fluctuations in precipitation.
 From changing the food that we eat, the air we all breathe, the more water we drink, along with also the weather we encounter our health threatens.

-The harshness of the health risks will rely to tackle or prepare for all these risks, in addition to factors like the behavior of an individual, age and financial status.
-Impacts will be different based upon a where an individual resides, they and their own neighborhood can accommodate to change, and also how sensitive they are to health dangers, how far they’re subjected to climate change impacts.
+The harshness of the health risks will rely on to tackle or prepare for all these risks, in addition to factors like the behavior of an individual, age, and financial status.
+Impacts will be different based upon where an individual resides, they and their own neighborhood can accommodate to change, and also how sensitive they are to health dangers, how far they’re subjected to climate change impacts.

 Climate change poses considerable dangers to health in wealthy countries like the USA, although people in developing nations could possibly be the health hazards worldwide.
 Certain populations, like kids, pregnant women, elderly adults, and individuals with low incomes, face increased dangers; visit the section under Populations of Concern.

 Linkages exist between health and climate change.
-By way of instance, droughts, in addition to fluctuations in temperatures and precipitation and floods, which will influence production and yields.
-In certain areas of earth, these influences may undermine food safety and endanger human health throughout food poisoning, the spread of infectious diseases, along with malnutrition.
-The worst of all the outcomes are estimated to happen one of populations, in developing nations.
+By way of instance, droughts, in addition to fluctuations in temperatures and precipitation and floods, will influence production and yields.
+In certain areas of earth, these influences may undermine food safety and endanger human health through food poisoning, the spread of infectious diseases, along malnutrition.
+The worst of all the outcomes are estimated to happen one of the populations, in developing nations.
 Declines in health in different countries can impact the USA through spiritual, migration, and trade and has consequences for domestic security.

 Even though the consequences of climate change have the capacity to influence human health in the USA and across the Earth, there’s a whole great deal we can do in order to get ready for and adapt to those changes–for example establishing early warning systems such as heating waves and other extreme events, taking measures to lessen vulnerabilities among inhabitants of concern, increasing awareness among health care professionals, and also ensuring that infrastructure is constructed to accommodate expected future changes in climate change.
-Knowing the dangers that climate change presents to human health is the initial step in working be ready and to lower risks.
+Knowing the dangers that climate change presents to human health is the initial step in working to be ready and lowering risks.